 The Standards Committee will not draft any National Standards.
-The Manufacturing & Machinery Standards Consultative Committee is dedicated in providing NSAI with expert advice on general strategy, Industry trends relating to Manufacturing and Industry 4.0 and how standards can support the Irish manufacturing industry.
-This creates a strategic framework for prioritizing standards development work and resource deployment.
+The Manufacturing & Machinery Standards Consultative Committee is dedicated to providing NSAI with expert advice on general strategy, industry trends relating to Manufacturing and Industry 5.0 and how standards can support the Irish manufacturing industry.
+This will create a strategic framework for prioritising standards development work and resource deployment.